Reliability and capability in one luxurious package....

 The SLRV FTS800 is constructed using premium materials and components.
-The monocoque steel frame design is laminated with infused composite fibreglass panelling are utilised for the ultimate function and build quality.
+A three point torsion free chassis and infused composite fibreglass panelling are utilised for the ultimate function and build quality.
 Interior cabinetry is made to the highest standards.
-Have a look at whats involved.
+Here are the details……….

 SLRV use the latest SOLIDWORKS 3D CAD software to continually develop and evaluate vehicle design.
 Customers receive a full 3d model and working drawings of their vehicle design, to ensure the build meets their exact requirements.
-By utilising this Solidworks software, a wide variety of steel and aluminium components are then CNC cut and folded for continual accuracy and quality.
+By utilising this Solidworks software, a wide variety of steel and aluminium components are CNC cut and folded for precision accuracy and build quality.

 The torsional ‘twist’ of the Isuzu truck chassis in extreme conditions, requires the body to be mounted using a proper ‘3 point torsion free subframe’.
 Conventional ‘spring mounted’ systems do not remove all the force from the body – and can potentially cause structural issues with composite panel constructions.
-A true 3 point torsion free system allows the body and truck chassis to twist independently – minimising transfer of these forces into the motorhome body and retaining the structural integrity of the vehicle.
-This design also increases off-road performance by allowing the wheels to remain in contact with the ground.
+A true 3 point torsion free system allows the body and truck chassis to twist freely and independently – removing the transfer of these forces into the motorhome body and retaining the structural integrity of the vehicle.
+This design also increases off-road performance by increasing the wheels ability to remain in contact with the ground over rough terrain.

 All wiring throughout the SLRV FTS800 is run in conduit for protection against wear and shorting.
 In fact, every electrical device has its own wiring, in conduit, the entire way back to the main circuit breaker.

 The Isuzu FTS800 (or 139-240 as it is now referred to) is an exceptional off-road truck straight out of the factory.
 SLRV improve upon the vehicles expedition credentials by doing some subtle but necessary modifications.
-Let’s have a look at whats involved
+Take a look………

 Super single wheel and tyre combinations offer a greater footprint for improved off-road capability.
 The front and rear have the same track, allowing the rear to follow the compacted track of the front wheels.
 The larger diameter offers greater ground clearance for the vehicle and wheels can be rotated to extend the life of the tyre.

-The standard steel 200L factory diesel tank is replaced with a 400L aluminium model, extending the range of the vehicle dramatically.
+The standard steel 200L factory diesel tank is replaced with a 400L aluminium model for extended range.

-A standard feature on the SLRV FTS800 is the Bozcrome 139-240 Expedition Roof Rack.
+A standard feature on the SLRV FTS800 is the SLRV 139-240 Expedition Roof Rack.
 It features a massive area for storage, tie down bars, windscreen scrub bars, spotlight mounts and an access ladder.
 There is also an optional roof rack box available for additional storage.

-Optional accessories for the front of the Isuzu FTS800 139-240 include an alloy winch bar and Warn electric winch.
+Optional accessories for the front of the Isuzu FTS800 139-240 include an alloy winch bar with bash guard and electric winch.
 A range of Narva LED spotlights and bars are also available to suit.

-SLRV can supply and fit the Bozcrome rear winch bar, with Warn electric winch for rear recovery and towing.
-With built-in recovery points, this fixture can be very handy indeed.
+SLRV can supply and fit a rear winch bar / tow bar, with electric winch for rear recovery.

 This Isuzu truck has a factory fitted air system on board.
 SLRV can use a take-off point to supply air fittings for tyre inflation and air tool usage.